Hear AI for your business |

 Outsourced answering services typically bill per minute or per call, with costs ranging from $1.00 to $3.50 per handled call depending on the tier and volume.
 Overflow minutes add up quickly during busy periods.

-Help Genie’s Professional tier uses flat-rate pricing per genie per month.
-At typical call volumes for a small to mid-sized business, the per-call cost lands well below $1.00 and does not change based on peak load.
+Help Genie’s Professional tier uses published per-genie pricing per genie per month.
+At typical call volumes for a small to mid-sized business, the per-call cost depends on the published included-call and overage structure.
 After-hours calls are covered at no additional cost.

 The cost comparison is not just about the direct line item.
 It is about what you get for the spend.
 A receptionist who is unavailable during peak moments is expensive capacity you cannot use when you need it most.